kozyilmaz/blocky/README.md

 42
 ```

 In order to access contract from another node (node one) and modify data, contract ABI and ADDRESS should be known.
-This info can get acquired via commands below.
+This info can be acquired via commands below on node zero.
 ```javascript
 > store.abi
 [{